-Casper had a killer chat with SCHMIER from The German PAANZER regarding their upcoming release of their album SEND THEM ALL TO HELL.
+Casper had a killer chat with SCHMIER from The German PANZER regarding the upcoming release of their album SEND THEM ALL TO HELL.

 Danke schoen mien lieber freund for your time.
 It is an absolute pleasure to speak with you

 Firstly congratulations for the debut album of send them all to hell, it is an absolutely brilliant album.
 I wanted to ask you first if I could about the cover art, can you please describe some of the elements of your panzerkampfwagen

 S: hahahaha you mean the cover artwork?
 It is a tank and like the most massive one ever because of course it has been done before and it’s not the first time a tank has been on a heavy metal album so ours had to be super intense and super evil so that’s why we chose all the little details with the little devils on the side and the little fire throwers and of course the guy who is in charge of the tank is a fucking clown, an evil clown and that represents all the leaders of the world or for people who lose their mind and have a power trip.
 It was also important to show how big the tank is so we have the little victims in front of the tank that is suffering and it is a very nice cliché heavy metal cover and that is the way we wanted it to be.

 It is indeed it is terrific.
 I get more out of the album every time I listen to it, it’s one of those albums I can’t stop it at the last song, I have to put it on again.
 Did you and Hermann write most of the tracks?